buyuk-dev/tomography-2D/README.md

-2D tomography simulation using radon transform and reconstruction with summary method (backpropagation).
+2D tomography simulation using radon transform and reconstruction by summation of projections (backpropagation method).

 # Usage